hannahchauvet/mmart-168-fall2017/hw07/README.md

 ## Part I: Self Study
 Loops
-The "Intro to Loops" interesting and good review for me.
+The "Intro to Loops" is interesting and good review for me.
 I didn't quite understand the use of labels with loops or where such a construct would be used.